China approves more foreign funds as economy slows

-BEIJING (Reuters) - China has approved 23 foreign institutions to invest a combined $2.9 billion in the country’s capital markets so far this year, the country’s foreign exchange regulator said on Friday, picking up the pace of approvals as the economy shows signs of easing.
+BEIJING, March 9 (Reuters) - China has approved 23 foreign institutions to invest a combined $3.1 billion in the country’s capital markets so far this year, the country’s foreign exchange regulator said on Friday, picking up the pace of approvals as the economy shows signs of easing.

 China has now approved a combined quota of $24.6 billion in investment by 129 foreign investors under its Qualified Foreign Institutional Investor (QFII) system, the regulator said.
 China introduced the QFII system in 2003.

-Beijing has been easing its controls on inbound investment recently as foreign capital inflows slow, in line with broader efforts to liberalize its capital markets.
+Beijing has been easing its controls on inbound investment recently as foreign capital inflows slow, in line with broader efforts to liberalise its capital markets.

 “With the improvement in our international balance of payments and in order to further support capital market reforms, the State Administration of Foreign Exchange has moderately quickened the pace of approvals for QFII quotas,” the regulator said in a statement on its website (www.safe.gov.cn).